-PSA: Rent the Runway Is Now Offering Home Décor Rentals
+PSA: Rent the Runway and West Elm’s Bedding and Home Décor Rentals Are Here

 Renting clothes, furniture, and more may be the way of the future.
 Anyone struggling with storage space, frequent moves, keeping up with trends, or just living a decluttered life can make the most of their space by renting certain items for as long as they need them and returning them when the lease is up, trends change, or it’s time to move.
 Renting is convenient, efficient, and sustainable, and more and more companies are jumping on the trend.
 (Even IKEA is looking into offering rentals.)

 Rent the Runway has been at the top of the clothing rental industry for years, but West Elm—a mainstay in the contemporary home décor world—hasn’t offered rentals, until now.
-The two companies have announced a partnership, available starting in early June, that allows Rent the Runway subscribers to rent decorative pillows, throws, shams, quilts, and coverlets from West Elm.
+The two companies’ new partnership—available as of July 22—allows Rent the Runway subscribers to rent decorative pillows, throws, shams, quilts, and coverlets from West Elm.
 (This is Rent the Runway’s first foray into offering rentals beyond apparel and accessories.)

 An unlimited subscription to Rent the Runway costs $159 per month and includes access to a huge array of clothing, accessories, and now West Elm bedding and textiles.
 Subscribers can rent the West Elm items as one of their rotating spots and keep the items for as long as they’d like; Rent the Runway will even offer the opportunity to purchase a rented bundle at a discount.